douglasgreen/utility/docs/config_setup.md

 The setup and update scripts attempt to do more by:

--   Running `script/setup_db.sh` or `script/update_db.sh` for database updates if those scripts exist.
+-   Running `script/setup-db` or `script/update-db` for database updates if those scripts exist.
 -   Doing `source .env` to set up or update environment variables if the `.env` file exists.

 You can create those files to use for standard project configuration.

 ## Installing Dependencies

-Once the config files are copied, you need to install the right project dependencies for each project and define a script for it if you want to use those tools with those config files.
+Once the config files are linked, you need to install the right project dependencies for each project and define a script for it if you want to use those tools with those config files.
+The php-linter script is included in this project.

 ### PHP Dependencies